 You can limit the rows that appear by the submitter, the date, and the review status.
 These filter controls are available just above the submission table.

 Any filter you apply to the submission table also applies to the download button.
 To work with your data, you can download it from Central.
 Right now, you can do this in one of two ways:

 The CSV Download option will get you a

 .csvtables, along with any multimedia submitted to the form.
 This is a good option if you already have custom tools you wish to use, or you want to import it into an offline analysis tool like SPSS or Stata.

-- The OData connector allows you connect a live representation of the data to OData-capable tools like Microsoft Excel, Microsoft Power BI, Tableau, SAP, and others.
+The OData connector allows you connect a live representation of the data to OData-capable tools like Microsoft Power BI, Microsoft Excel, Tableau, and others.
 This option has some advantages: the data is transferred more richly to maintain more data format information, and the feed is always live, meaning any analysis or reports you perform in your tool over an OData connection can be easily refreshed as more submissions come in.

 Learn more about these options below: